 Choosing the Wrong Setting

 Learn the built-in settings on your washing machine and how to customize them for your clothing.
-It's true that much of our clothing can be washed on a normal type setting and come out perfect.
+It's true that much of our clothing can be washed on normal typesetting and come out perfect.
 If you are in the habit of washing all clothes on this same setting, learn to pull out clothes with special instructions that need to be washed alone or in small batches.
 You'll save your wardrobe and your washing machine a lot of trouble!

 03 of 06